 Eligibility and accrual calculation for annual leave is determined separately based upon the employee's routine work schedule at each diocesan site.
-While hours at multiple diocesan jobs and sites are aggregated for purposes of overtime compensation and benefit eligibility, they are not combined for purposes of leave eligibility or accrual calculation.
+Hours at multiple diocesan jobs are not combined for purposes of leave eligibility or accrual calculation.
 For example, an employee who works a regular schedule of 30 hours per week at one site and an additional 10 hours per week at another site is eligible for annual leave at the first site, but not the second.
 In addition, in this example, the employee's leave accrual would be based only on the 30 hours per week.

-Heads of Schools, Secondary School Administrators, and 12 month Principals, Assistant Principals, Secondary School Counselors and Preschool Directors receive a set annual grant of leave at the beginning of each new contract year.
-Those who are hired after the beginning of the new contract year receive a prorated grant of annual leave on their first paycheck.
+12 Month Contracted School Employees receive a set annual grant of leave at the beginning of each new contract year.
+Those who are hired after the beginning of the new contract year receive a pro-rated grant of annual leave on their first paycheck.
 The annual leave year for this group of employees ends on the final paycheck of the contract year.
-Annual leave for these employees does not carry forward into the next contract year, may not accompany an employee to a new school or other diocesan site, and is not paid out upon completion of the contract.
+Annual leave balances for these employees do not carry forward into the next contract year